 For accounting purposes, current costs associated with permit compliance are treated as normal operating costs necessary to maintain operations on an ongoing basis.
 In addition, amounts are accrued in our accounts to provide for certain and likely future decommissioning, reclamation, site restoration and other closure costs.
 Financial guarantees of various forms are posted, if required, with various governmental authorities as security to cover estimated reclamation obligations.
 Our provisions for future reclamation and site restoration are estimated based on known requirements.
 The reclamation programs are guided by land capability assessments, which integrate several factors in the reclamation approach including biological diversity, establishment of sustainable vegetation, diversity of physical landforms and requirements for wildlife habitat.
 All of our mining operations have closure and reclamation plans in place and these undergo regular updates.
 In addition to reclamation of operating mines, certain idle and closed mines are under continuous care and maintenance as well as progressive closure.
 Cost estimates for these planned and anticipated closure and remediation activities are reviewed on a regular basis and revised as plans for individual sites are refined and implemented, typically with input and oversight from regulatory agencies and other stakeholders.
-We estimate our Asset Retirement Obligations as at December 31, 2009 to be \$555 million.
-Of that amount, we expect to spend approximately \$23 million in 2010.
-We have letters of credit and other bonding in place to secure our reclamation obligations in the aggregate amount of approximately \$454 million, not including letters of credit in the process of cancellation.
+We estimate our asset retirement obligations as at December 31, 2010 to be \$806 million.
+Of that amount, we expect to spend approximately \$51 million in 2011.
+As at December 31, 2010, we had letters of credit and other bonding in place to secure our reclamation obligations in the aggregate amount of approximately \$512 million.

-Climate change is clearly one of the most significant environmental issues facing society.
-Scientific evidence indicates that increases in greenhouse gas ("GHG") are likely a cause of some or most of the increases in global average temperatures since the mid-20th century.
-Regulations to control greenhouse gases ("GHG") and other pollutants are being developed and enhanced in many jurisdictions.
-The trend is toward increased regulation and reduction of GHG emissions, particularly from industrial activities.
-While current and anticipated future compliance costs are still highly uncertain and the rate at which the regulations are being introduced and amended and the costs of technology required to comply with regulation introduces a high degree of uncertainty to predicting the final costs of compliance.
+Climate change is clearly one of the most significant environmental issues facing our society.
+Scientific evidence indicates that increases in greenhouse gas are likely a cause of some or most of the increases in global average temperatures since the mid-20th century.
+Regulations to control greenhouse gas emissions are being developed and enhanced in many jurisdictions.
+The trend is toward increased regulation and reduction of greenhouse gas emissions, particularly from industrial activities.
+The rate at which the regulations are being introduced and amended and the costs of technology required to comply with current or anticipated regulations introduces a high degree of uncertainty to predicting the final costs of compliance.

-Of the jurisdictions in which we operate, the province of British Columbia, Canada was one of the first to introduce climate change regulations that had a direct cost associated with fossil fuel use.
-For 2009 our seven BC-based operations paid approximately \$16 million in provincial carbon tax.
-We anticipate that this will increase to approximately \$35-40 million per year in carbon tax in British Columbia by 2012 as a consequence of planned increases in the tax rate to \$30/tonne of carbon dioxide equivalent (CO2e).
+Of the jurisdictions in which we operate, the province of British Columbia was one of the first to introduce climate change regulations that had a direct cost associated with fossil fuel use.
+A carbon tax was introduced in 2008 and imposed on fossil fuels used in the Province.
+As of July 2010, the tax rate is \$20/tonne of carbon dioxide equivalent ("CO2e") and will increase by \$5/tonne each year until it reaches \$30/tonne in 2012.
+For 2010 our seven BC-based operations paid an aggregate of approximately \$23 million in provincial carbon tax.
+We anticipate that this will increase to an aggregate of approximately \$35-40 million per year in carbon tax in British Columbia by 2012 as the tax rate increases to \$30/tonne of CO2e.
 We may in the future face similar taxation in other jurisdictions.
-In early 2010, the British Columbia government also established a GHG emissions reporting regulation.
-The regulation requires facilities in the province that emit over 10,000 tonnes of CO2e annually to report their emissions and those that emit over 25,000 tonnes per year to obtain independent verification of their emissions.
-Each of Teck's seven

-BC-based operations emits over 25,000 tonnes per year and will be required to report and verify accordingly.
+The British Columbia government also established a greenhouse gas emissions reporting regulation.
+Beginning in 2010, the regulation requires facilities in the province that emit over 10,000 tonnes of CO2e annually to report their emissions and those that emit over 25,000 tonnes per year to obtain independent verification of their emissions.
+Each of Teck's seven BC-based operations emits over 25,000 tonnes per year and is required to report and have the emissions reports verified by a third party.
+We are modifying our greenhouse gas accounting systems to comply with the reporting regulation.